 No matter what online store you’re running, this is super important.
 Verify and reverify your customer’s address so that the package doesn’t get sent to the wrong address.
 Even when a misplacement might not entirely be your fault, it can still cost your business since the customer will either demand a refund or reshipping.

 Automate as much as you can

 Manual labor leaves room for error and can cause a large indent on your profit margins.
 Try to automate most of the repetitive tasks and processes that your business is involved in.

 Yes, a mom and pop store or a business you run from your living room can’t really afford to scale up to factory-size automation.
 But that doesn’t mean you can’t bring a professional look and feel to your business.

 Payment gateways,keeping track of inventory and sales, package labeling etc are all procedures that could be done by free computer software to save you more time and money.

 Apart from an initial investment, a simple ecommerce shipping software and a printer can be used to create an attractive package label for your products.

 Forecasting lies at the heart of every financial model.
-It helps e-commerce business visualize their performance.
-But additionally it also shows you the variables that lead to such outcomes so that you can change them.
+It helps e-commerce businesses visualize their performance.
+But additionally, it also shows you the variables that lead to such outcomes so that you can change them.

 Practical solutions in technology